Internet in Japan: Finding English-Speaking Providers in Japan

-One of the many great things about living in Tokyo–being a modern city-is all the modern technological conveniences that come with it, including Internet access.
+One of the many great things about living in Japan–being a modern city-is all the modern technological conveniences that come with it, including Internet access.
 In Japan–as in many other developed countries–there are two primary ways in which you can access the Internet from your apartment; wired or wireless.
 There are also a few variations in the services available for each category.

-Getting a broadband Internet connection in Tokyo
+Getting a broadband Internet connection in Japan

 The main thing to understand about broadband Internet access in Japan is that there are actually two separate companies who play a part in providing you access to the Internet.
 First, there is the company responsible for installing the actual lines to connect your house to their network.
 The second company is the Internet service provider (ISP), who will be in charge of providing you the actual Internet services.